-Section 4 considers uninformed-but-rational consumers; such consumers learn the ancillary good's price only at the checkout point (which is more likely to occur in industries characterized by infrequent shopping, or when consumers are inattentive), but they correctly foresee whether they will be held up or not.
-The ancillary good's price can now be called a "drip price," as consumers learn prices sequentially.
+Section V considers uninformed-but-rational consumers; such consumers learn the ancillary good's price only at the checkout point (which is more likely to occur in industries characterized by one-time shopping, or when consumers are inattentive), but they correctly foresee whether they will be held up or not.
+The ancillary good's price can now be called a "drip price,"8 as consumers learn prices sequentially.
 The new insight gleaned from the introduction of uninformed consumers is that the price of the basic good acts as a signal of the price for the ancillary good: A high price for the basic good makes the firm more wary of missed sales and thus reassures uninformed consumers about the ancillary good price.

 We show that, with uninformed-but-rational consumers, give-aways (ancillary-good subsidization) obtain exactly when they do under perfect information, and so arise when the shopping cost is small or the ancillary-good production cost is large.
-By contrast, when there is pass-through under perfect information, that is, when the shopping cost is high or the ancillary-good cost is small, consumers are held up (i.e., the price of the ancillary good exceeds its marginal cost).
-This accords with empirical evidence revealing that card surcharging entails hold-ups only in industries characterized by one-time or infrequent shopping (such as gas stations, travel agencies, airport shops, car rentals, etc), where consumers are likely to have imperfect information about the pricing practices adopted by the merchant.8 Conversely, as reported by Forrester (2011), give-aways (e.g., in the form of free shipping) are more widespread for retailers with repeat-customer bases.
+By contrast, when there is pass-through under perfect information, that is, when the shopping cost is high or the ancillarygood cost is small, consumers are held up under imperfect information (leading to above-cost pricing).
 Regulation that combines price transparency (preventing hold-ups) with a ban on loss-making sales on the ancillary good (preventing give-aways) is strictly welfare-enhancing regardless of the levels of shopping and ancillary-good costs.